egiden/django-contact-us-tools/docs/source/base_message_model.rst

 Customising ticket numbers
 --------------------------

-If you desire a custom ticket numbering system, then simply override the ``BaseMessage.ticket_number`` property, making sure to include the :py:decorator:`property` decorator.
+If you desire a custom ticket numbering system, then simply override the ``BaseMessage.ticket_number`` property, making sure to include the :py:deco:`property` decorator.

 .. code-block:: python